-- Intense Suction: Easily lift dust and hair from floors, and pull it from deep inside carpets.
+- Powerful Performance: With 580g mop pressure and 2500PA HyperForce suction, Roborock S7 easily lifts dust and hair from floors and pulls it from deep inside carpets.

 But is the new mopping technology just marketing blab or does it actually make a noticeable difference?
 And what about other features, such as the rubber brush?
 While I don’t own a Roborock S7 and thus can’t report from personal experience, I do have the patience to put together a round-up of reviews I’ve found on various websites.
 For this article, I have sourced six reviews from various websites and have also educated myself on the matter using Roborock’s official website and news articles.

 - Does sonic mopping on the Roborock S7 impress?